 Multiple features all defined in the features sub-section of the manifest

 Name: AntiSpam AntiForgery: enabled Author: The Orchard Team Website: http://orchardproject.net Version: 1.9.1 OrchardVersion: 1.9 Description: Provides anti-spam services to protect your content from malicious submissions.
 Features: Orchard.AntiSpam: Name: Anti-Spam Description: Provides anti-spam services to protect your content from malicious submissions.
 Category: Security Dependencies: Orchard.Tokens, Orchard.jQuery Akismet.Filter: Name: Akismet Anti-Spam Filter Description: Provides an anti-spam filter based on Akismet.
 Category: Security Dependencies: Orchard.AntiSpam TypePad.Filter: Name: TypePad Anti-Spam Filter Description: Provides an anti-spam filter based on TypePad.
 Category: Security Dependencies: Orchard.AntiSpam

 Notice the structure that is used for each feature described in the

 :.
-Then on a new line for each field, you can specify the name, description, category, and dependencies (if any).
+Then on a new line for each field, you can specify the other relevant fields including

 A theme manifest can have the following fields: